Kotlin/KEEP/proposals/KEEP-0416-collection-literals.md

 See [the dedicated section for more details](#rejected-proposal-self-sufficient-collection-literals-with-defined-type).

 **Restriction 10.**
-All `of` overloads are not allowed to use parameters with default values.
+`operator fun of` are not allowed to use parameters with default values.

 ### Operator function `of` allowances